We have restored Pine Point Park to protect its natural beauty.

 Trails

-About half of the new trail network is wheelchair accessible.
+About half of the new trail network is wheelchair-accessible.
 The accessible trail leads to a floating dock with views of the lake and landscape.

 To restore the area, we decommissioned informal trails.
-We installed fencing and new signs to guide visitors and support the habitat reclamation.
+We installed fencing and new signs to guide visitors and support habitat reclamation.

 Waterfront access

-We installed a new floating dock and access ramp to provide safer and more enjoyable water access.
+We installed a new floating dock and ramp to provide safer and more enjoyable water access.
 The design accommodates a range of users while protecting the sensitive shoreline.

-Additional improvements
+Further improvements

 We completed a series of upgrades to improve function, accessibility and environmental protection:

-• relocated boat storage and bike racks,
+- relocated boat storage and bike racks,

-• installed signs to explain the park’s natural values and encourage responsible use,
+- installed signs to explain the park’s natural values and encourage responsible use,

-• adding a new park bench (installation is planned for 2026),
+- adding a new park bench (installation is planned for 2026),

 Timeline